 New Year’s Eve for Italians—like so many other holidays—is marked by a large, festive meal, often an elegant seafood dinner, called the cenone di San Silvestro or cenone di Capodanno, the word ‘cenone‘ being Italian for ‘big supper’.
 For me, a seafood risotto like risotto alla crema di scampi would be a perfect primo, followed perhaps by a roasted fish dish.
 Dessert could be a tiramisù or Montebianco.

-Midnight, however, is the time to break out this hearty dish, the sausage from Emilia-Romagna named cotechino boiled, sliced and served with lots of lentils.
+Midnight, however, is the time to break out this hearty dish, Cotechino Sausage with Lentils.
+The cotechino, a seasoned pork sausage from Emilia-Romagna, is boiled, sliced and served with lots of lentils.
 Italian custom has it that if you start the New Year by eating coin-shaped lentils, it will bring you prosperity.
 While most people just take a little dish of the stuff—remember, this is coming after you’ve had a major dinner—the more lentils you eat, the richer you will be.
 Or, at least, that is the theory…

 While it may sound like culinary heresy, most people (and I do the same) buy pre-cooked cotechino that is sold in a large vacuum-packed pouch.
 That makes life really easy.
 All that’s left to do is to simmer the lentils and serve.
 Everything can be done ahead and brought out in time for the stoke of 12.